hapax/hapax.github.io/assets/emcc.md

 </span>

 <span style="padding-left: 20px; display:block">
-(b) Using time dilation, show that the *proper length* $L$ of the ruler, as measured in its frame, is
+(b) The *proper length* $L$ of the ruler is the length measured in the frame where it is stationary.
+It can read this off by looking at our clock.
+Using time dilation, show that
 </span>

 $$